-The lab exercises will be done by the students during the lab sessions on the following Friday afternoons: January 26, February 9, March 2, 16, 30.
-The lab exercises will be performed on an experimental "Little Internet" of virtual computers running Unix.
-The Little Internet will be configured and secured by the students.
+The lab exercises will be done on the following Tuesday and Friday afternoons: January 27 and 30, February 10 and 13, March 3 and 6, March 17 and 20, and March 31 and April 3.
+One half of the class will do their lab exercises on Tuesdays and the other half on Fridays.
+The lab exercises will be performed in teams of two or three students on an experimental "little internet" of virtual computers running Linux.
+There will be two little internets, Little Internet A for the Tuesday lab sessions and Little Internet B for the Friday lab sessions.
+The little internets will be configured and secured by the students.

-Each student will individually do a research project on an important topic or technology in networking or security.
+Each student will individually do a research project on an important topic in networking or security.
 The project will consist of two parts: